A class of C*-algebraic locally compact quantum groupoids Part II: Main theory: Antipode

-In this way, we have established that $K$ is a well-defined, closed, densely-defined operator on ${\mathcal H}_{\psi}$.
+So far, we have established that $K$ is a well-defined, closed, densely-defined operator on ${\mathcal H}_{\psi}$.
 We wrap up this section with the following result, involving the operator $K$ and one leg of the operator $W$.

 \begin{prop} For any $\xi\in{\mathcal D}(K)$ and any $\omega\in{\mathcal B}({\mathcal H}_{\varphi})_*$, we have: $(\operatorname{id}\otimes\omega)(W)\xi\in{\mathcal D}(K)$, and

 \end{prop}